ralphjsmit/filament/packages/schemas/docs/06-primes.md

 )
 ```

-<UtilityInjection set="primeComponents" version="4.x">As well as allowing a static value, the `make()` method also accepts a function to dynamically calculate it.
+<UtilityInjection set="schemaComponents" version="4.x">As well as allowing a static value, the `make()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Customizing the text color